Cbsoftware/PressureNet-SDK/Documentation.md

 **Receive best location**

+The SDK returns an Android Location object.
 All messages are received in your IncomingHandler, so to handle different messages just add a new case statement:

     // ...
     case CbService.MSG_BEST_LOCATION: